Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

 The Clauser-Horne-Shimony-Holt (CHSH) scenario \cite{chsh} is the simplest nonlocal game that admits a quantum advantage.
 CHSH features 2 players, Alice and Bob, who each receive a question $q_i \in Q = \{0, 1\}$, answering $a_i \in A = \{0, 1\}$.
 The inequality operator can be expressed in the familiar form $\cl{I} = A_0B_0 + A_1B_0 + A_0B_1 - A_1B_1$ following the rules

 and making the substitution $\lambda = 0 \rightarrow \lambda = -1$ in (\ref{eq:value_operator}).
 Here $A_q$ denotes Alice's measurement operator and likewise $B_q$ for Bob.
-All classical strategies are bounded by $\braket{\cl{I}} \le 2$, whereas quantum strategies can violate this up to $\braket{\cl{I}} = 2\sqrt{2}$.
+All classical strategies are bounded by $\braket{\cl{I}} \le 2$, whereas quantum strategies can violate this up to $\braket{\cl{I}} = 2\sqrt{2}$. i.e., from Equation (\ref{eq:bell_inequality}), the violation occurs with $\xi_Q=2\sqrt{2}$.
 It suffices to share a Bell state and then perform the appropriate single-qubit measurements.